Jopp-gh/Obsidian-Dune84/Wiki/UX Design.md

 - variety of table configurations and -colors and types (recipes, movie list, contact list)
 - semantic folder tree (icons and colors)
 - and much more… please see a full list of features [here](https://github.com/Jopp-gh/Obsidian-Dune84/blob/main/Wiki/cheatsheet%20cssclasses%20Dune.md) and [here](https://github.com/Jopp-gh/Obsidian-Dune84/blob/main/Wiki/cheatsheet-Callouts%2C%20Fences%2C%20Tags.md)

+### Garble Interface
+If you get lost after garbling your interface, follow this guide:

+> 1. Always use a keyboard shortcut key for Obsidians Preferences
+> 2. remember that community plugins are loaded in Obsidians Preferences window on the left hand panel as the last menu section, eg. sections from top to bottom: **Options, Core plugins, Community plugins**
+> 3. remember **Community plugins** are sorted in alphabetical order in there, so **Style Settings** will be relatively low in the load order, esp. if you have lots of plugins installed
+> 4. so, after you clicked on **Style Settings**, Dune will open, then go to the last section and click the last toggle to deactivate the garbled UI

 ---
 [go back to the ReadMe](https://github.com/Jopp-gh/Obsidian-Dune84/tree/main)